lucfe2010/lucfe-hexo/source/_posts/0004Formal_science/计算机科学技术Computer_science/Software organization/windows operation system.md/windows wiki.md

 Figure 13-18 After you review settings for the Private profile, click the arrow by All Networks (below Guest Or Public) to see additional options.

-4.Select your sharing options.
+4. Select your sharing options.
 In Advanced Sharing Settings, make a selection for each of the following network options.
 You’ll find the first option under the Private profile; to view the remaining settings, expand All Networks.
 ■ File And Printer Sharing.
 Turn on this option if you want to share specific files or